Graduate Diploma of Asset and Maintenance Management

 Fees & Scholarships

 You may be eligible for FEE-HELP, an Australian Government loan scheme that helps eligible students pay their tuition fees.
 Provided you meet the FEE-HELP eligibility criteria, you can choose to use FEE-HELP to cover all or part of your tuition fees.
-Learn more about paying for university or view the FEE-HELP information booklet on the Australian Government’s Study Assist website.

-Part of your course costs includes Student Services and Amenities Fees (SSAF).
-There may also be additional costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
+Part of your course costs will include Student Services and Amenities Fees (SSAF).
+SSAF is charged in addition to your student contribution or tuition fees and is used to help enhance your study experience.
+There may also be other costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
 Explore other study costs.

 How to apply